honeycombio/terraform-provider-honeycombio/docs/resources/query_annotation.md

 Creates a query annotation in a dataset.

 -> **Note** A query annotation points to a specific query.
 Any change to the query will result in a new query ID and the annotation will no longer apply.
-If you use the "honeycombio_query" to determine the `query_id` parameter (as in the example below), Terraform will destroy the old query annotation and create a new one.
+If you use the "honeycombio_query_specification" to determine the `query_id` parameter (as in the example below), Terraform will destroy the old query annotation and create a new one.
 If this is wrong for your use case, please open an issue in [kvrhdn/terraform-provider-honeycombio](https://github.com/kvrhdn/terraform-provider-honeycombio).

 ## Example Usage